Suvo-Ghosh/backend/README.md

 #  Basic Activity Booking App – Backend API

-A simple REST API backend for booking activities like cricket, movies, and football matches.
-Built as part of the MeetX Backend Developer Internship assignment.
+A simple REST API backend for booking activities like cricket , yoga etc. Built as part of the MeetX Backend Developer Internship assignment.

 ##  Features